Conjunctions Lesson Plans: Creative Teaching Strategies

 Conjunctions Activities

-Practice locating and using conjunctions with a variety of conjunctions activities.
+Practice locating and using conjunctions with a variety of activities.
 Stations are a personal favorite of mine because they allow for student choice and movement.
 I also get a glimpse of what students understand and of where they might need more help.
 Since older students are typically familiar with conjunctions (in some capacity), I typically work with students in stations.
 I can scaffold the material and rotate students through stations that will best suit them.

 For instance, we might do conjunction worksheets for identification, we might do task cards for more discussion, and we might do color by grammar for extra concentration.
 Sometimes students really do well with grammar manipulatives and since I keep the pieces in little boxes, they can be a station too.
 I take cues from my students, especially my older students who have reviewed conjunctions before.
 Sometimes, conjunction worksheets for high school are simply the best option.